cw-HX/Library-Project/README.md

 - If static files 404: confirm `collectstatic` ran during build and that `whitenoise.middleware.WhiteNoiseMiddleware` is in `MIDDLEWARE`.
 - If MongoDB auth fails: verify `MONGODB_URI`, and temporarily allow access from Render's IPs in Atlas (or whitelist 0.0.0.0/0 for testing only).

-If you want, I can commit a tuned `render.yaml` with your GitHub repo URL and add a small `Procfile` or GitHub action to automatically deploy on push.